SharafatKarim/blog-site/posts/2022/archlinux-post-install/index.md

 ## Introduction

 This is the continuation of the Arch Linux installation's [part one](/archlinux-install/).
-In the [part one](/archlinux-install/), we've installed Arch with as less afford as possible.
+In the [part one](/archlinux-install/), we've installed Arch with as little effort as possible.
 In this part we'll install from desktop environment to our GRUB setup with BTRFS snapshots integration and a lot of possibilities!
 In case you haven't checked [part one](/archlinux-install/) yet, it's recommended if you want to install to Arch from scratch,

 - [Arch minimal installation | part one](/archlinux-install/)